GeekfulThinkingLLC/MissionaryBox/README.md

 X Fix footer space at bottom of page
-X Fix mobile right scrolling, seems the image banner has too much width X Figure out how to link user session controller to be pushed up to heroku
-- Link product images/descriptions to homepage for easier admin adjustability X Dropdown in shipping address to only ship to available places
+X Fix mobile right scrolling, seems the image banner has too much width X Figure out how to link user session controller to be pushed up to heroku X Link product images/descriptions to homepage for easier admin adjustability X Dropdown in shipping address to only ship to available places
 - shipping address phone validator
 X get thumbnail pictures to pull up when clicked for products, or enlarged